 Our intellectual property strategy includes seeking composition-of-matter patents, among other patents, for our prodrugs and product candidates and conjugates of our prodrugs while also protecting, where appropriate as trade secrets, our LAT platform technology, the process by which we identify, screen, evaluate and select ligands to be conjugated with parent drugs to create our prodrugs.
 Our current prodrugs all consist of an approved parent drug and one or more ligands that we have selected using our LAT platform technology.
-The parent drug and ligand or ligands together may potentially constitute an NME and thus may be eligible for composition-of-matter patent protection, among other patent protections, in the United States and abroad.
+The parent drug and ligand or ligands together may potentially constitute a new molecule and thus may be eligible for composition-of-matter patent protection, among other patent protections, in the United States and abroad.

-To date, we have internally developed all of our intellectual property, related to our LAT platform technology.
-As of December 31, 2016, we have been granted 14 issued patents within the United States, and an additional 55 foreign patents covering our prodrugs or product candidates.
-The terms of the 14 issued U.S. patents extend to various dates ranging, for example, between 2030 and 2032.
-The term of our overall domestic and foreign patent portfolio related to our prodrugs and product candidates, including patent term adjustments but excluding possible patent term extensions, extend to various dates ranging, for example, between 2030 and 2032.
-The term of our overall domestic and foreign patent portfolio related to our prodrugs and product candidates, including patent applications in each of our patent families issue as patents.
-As of December 31, 2016, we filed 11 pending patent applications under active prosecution in the United States, and an additional 59 pending foreign patent applications potentially covering our prodrugs and product candidates.
-Our issued and granted patents provide protection in jurisdictions that include the United States, Australia, Canada, China, Colombia, Israel, Japan, Kazakhstan, Malaysia, Mexico, New Zealand, Philippines, Russia, Ukraine, Singapore, Indonesia and South Africa.
+As of December 31, 2017, we have been granted 23 issued patents within the United States, and an additional 64 foreign patents covering our prodrugs or product candidates.
+The terms of the 23 issued U.S. patents extend to various dates ranging, for example, between 2030 and 2032.
+The term of our overall domestic and foreign patent portfolio related to our prodrugs and product candidates, including patent term adjustments but excluding possible patent term extensions, extend to various dates ranging, for example, between 2030 and 2032, if pending patent applications in each of our patent families issue as patents.
+As of December 31, 2017, we had filed 14 pending patent applications under active prosecution in the United States, and an additional 101 pending foreign patent applications potentially covering our prodrugs and product candidates.
+Our issued and granted patents provide protection in jurisdictions that include the United States, Australia, Canada, China, Colombia, Cuba, Europe, Israel, Japan, Kazakhstan, Malaysia, Mexico, New Zealand, Philippines, Russia, Ukraine, Vietnam, Singapore, Indonesia, South Africa and South Korea.

 In 2013, the United States Patent and Trademark Office, or the USPTO, issued a composition-of-matter patent covering KP201, which will expire, after utilizing all appropriate patent term adjustments but excluding possible patent term extensions, no earlier than 2030.
-Further, there are granted or recently allowed compositions-of-matter patents covering KP201 in Australia, Canada, China, Colombia, Israel, Japan, Kazakhstan, Malaysia, Mexico, New Zealand, Russia, Ukraine, Indonesia and South Africa.
-In addition, one U.S. patent application covering KP201-related compositions-of-matter was pending as of December 31, 2016, and patent applications covering KP201 were pending as of December 31, 2016, in the United Arab Emirates, Brazil, Belarus, Chile, Costa Rica, Cuba, Egypt, Europe, Hong Kong, India, South Korea, Oman, Philippines, Singapore, Thailand and Vietnam.
+Further, there are granted or recently allowed compositions-of-matter patents covering KP201 in Australia, Belarus, Canada, Chile, China, Colombia, Cuba, Israel, Japan, Kazakhstan, Malaysia, Mexico, New Zealand, Russia, Ukraine, Indonesia, Philippines, Singapore, South Africa and South Korea.
+In addition, five U.S. patent applications covering KP201-related compositions-of-matter were pending as of December 31, 2017, and patent applications covering KP201 were pending as of December 31, 2017, in the United Arab Emirates, Brazil, Costa Rica, Egypt, Europe, Hong Kong, India, Oman, Thailand and Vietnam.

 In August 2014, the USPTO issued a composition-of-matter patent covering KP511, which will expire, after utilizing all appropriate patent term adjustments but excluding possible patent term extensions, in 2032.
-In July 2015, the USPTO issued a composition-of-matter patent generally covering KP415, which will expire, after utilizing all appropriate patent term adjustments but excluding patent term extensions, in 2032.
-We have also filed composition-of-matter patent applications for KP415 and KP511 in the United States and in Argentina, Australia, Brazil, Canada, Chile, China, Egypt, Hong Kong, Europe, India, Israel, Indonesia, Japan, South Korea, Kazakhstan, Mexico, Malaysia, New Zealand, Philippines, Russia, Singapore, Thailand, Ukraine, Vietnam and South Africa.
+We have received composition-of-matter patents and also additionally filed composition-of-matter patent applications related to the KP415, KP484 and KP511 families in the United States and in Argentina, Australia, Brazil, Canada, Chile, China, Egypt, Hong Kong, Europe, India, Israel, Indonesia, Japan, South Korea, Kazakhstan, Mexico, Malaysia, New Zealand, Philippines, Russia, Singapore, Thailand, Ukraine, Vietnam and South Africa.
 We anticipate filing additional patent applications for our prodrug product candidates.